Prince Heinrich of Prussia

 At the beginning of World War I, Heinrich was appointed Commander-in-Chief of the Baltic Fleet.
 He was charged with preventing the Russian Navy from attacking the German coast and was successful.
 At the end of World War I, and with the abdication of his brother Wilhelm as German Emperor and King of Prussia, Heinrich left the navy.

 After the dissolution of the German monarchies, Heinrich and his family lived at Hemmelmark, an estate in Eckernförde in Schleswig-Holstein, Germany.
-Heinrich had bought the estate in 1894 as it was near his residence in the naval port city of Kiel.
+Heinrich had bought the estate in 1894 because it was near his residence in the naval port city of Kiel.
 He continued participating in motorsports and sailing and was successful in sailing regattas even in his old age.
-Heinrich popularized the Prinz-Heinrich-Mütze (“Prince Henry cap”), which is still worn by some sailors.
+Heinrich popularized the Prinz-Heinrich-Mütze (“Prince Henry cap”), still worn by some sailors.

 Hemmelmark; Photo Credit – Wikipedia